quorn23/scripts/README.md

 Credits to baker for the original script and yammes for adapting it to cross-seed api (v5+)

 ## search_per_cat.sh
+Search Cross-seeds in a specific category via hash search
 ```
 chmod +x
 adapt hosts if needed